-Summer in Wisconsin is the perfect time to get outdoors and start enjoying all Wisconsin has to offer.
+Summer in Wisconsin is the perfect time to get outdoors and start enjoying all this state has to offer.
 Hiking, biking, running and walking are a few popular activities that help get people moving.
 While exercising is good for overall health and well-being, injuries can happen.
-Here are some of the most common injuries, as well as how to help prevent them.
+Learn about how to help prevent some of the most common exercise-related injuries.

-Plantar fasciitis is commonly mistaken for a heel spur, though Dr. Kor advises that usually isn’t the case.
+Plantar fasciitis is commonly mistaken for a heel spur.
 Approximately 30 to 40 percent of the general population has a heel spur on X-ray and yet feels no heel pain at all.

 Sprains: Sprains, or “twisting your ankle,” can occur when there is injury to a ligament that helps maintain stability in an ankle or any joint.
 Most sprains improve with physical therapy, which will include a mix of balance, muscle coordination and strength exercise.